Yippee (Sunfeast) (1 Serving)

 Pair with Protein

-Include a source of protein such as grilled chicken, tofu, or beans with your Yippee meal to help slow down the absorption of carbohydrates.
+Include a source of lean protein like grilled chicken, turkey, or tofu in your meal.
+Protein can help slow down the absorption of carbohydrates.

 Stay Hydrated

-Drink plenty of water before and during your meal to help regulate digestion and maintain stable blood sugar levels.
+Drink water before and during your meal.
+Adequate hydration can help maintain stable blood sugar levels.

 metabolic